Skip to content

 Introduction

-At VIO2025, there will be several workshops and keynote speakers.
-The event will take place on August 8, 2030, from 13:00 to 17:00.
-To close the day, there will be an optional networking reception.
-Tickets for directors, department heads, and teachers cost €27.50, while tickets for teaching assistants and other staff members cost €25.00.
-Because of this price difference, Emma decides to send out two separate invitations: one for directors, department heads, and teachers, and another for teaching assistants and other staff.
+At VIO-LIVE, there will be several workshops and speakers.
+The event will take place on August 8th from 13:00 to 17:00.
+To conclude, there will be a networking reception that participants can optionally attend.
+For the management team, department heads, and teachers, a ticket costs €27.50, and for teaching assistants and other staff members, the cost is €25.00.
+Because there is a price difference, Emma will use two different invitations: one for management, department heads, and teachers, and one for teaching assistants and other staff members."

 Preparation